PR for Video Games: How to get press to cover your game

 At the end of this course, you have a solid foundation to tackle your game’s PR plan.

 Game Garden Academy is set up by Dutch Game Garden.
-We have multiple gamedev hubs in the Netherlands, and have housed over 90 game companies.
+We host the largest gamedev hub in the Netherlands, and have housed over 130 game companies.
 Besides providing studio space, we organize numerous events for the development community: talks, workshops, network activities, and showcases.
 We also provide advice, matchmaking, and a startup support program that helps promising game startups with individual coaching, workshops, and lectures.

-The mission of Game Garden is, simply put, to help game developers become more successful.
+Our mission is, simply put, to help game developers become more successful.
 We believe the games industry harbors incredible talent.
 Making a living and surviving as a company is extremely challenging, however.
-Since 2008, we have closely worked with over 30 game startups, earning a ton of valuable information about how game studios work, their strengths and their pitfalls.
+Since 2008, we have closely worked with over 75 game startups, earning a ton of valuable information about how game studios work, their strengths and their pitfalls.
 We’ve seen teams fail, we’ve seen teams become wildly successful, we’ve seen teams simply survive.
 From those experiences, there’s a lot of lessons learned that we’d like to share with you in these courses.

-Eline Muijres is Communications Manager at Dutch Game Garden.
+Eline Muijres is Board Member of Games [4Diversity].
 Eline has been working in the games industry since 2008, starting out as a game journalist for various websites and magazines.
 She specializes in PR, marketing, and production for video games, helping independent game developers become more visible and successful.
 She worked at game studio Game Oven on Bounden, a mobile ballet game for two players, that won multiple awards.
 Eline’s PR work for video games resulted in coverage by media outlets like The New York Times, The Guardian, BBC, The LA Times, Kotaku, The Verge, and Mashable.
 With her experiences of the inner workings of a small game studio, she aims to spread knowledge about game business topics to indie developers.
-At Dutch Game Garden, Eline’s activities include supporting and connecting people, managing websites and social media channels, editing content, and taking care of curation and content for DGG events.
-She frequently gives talks at international conferences and was selected as an International Ambassador for the Game Developers Conference 2016 in San Francisco, the largest gathering of game developers worldwide.